balderdashy/sails-docs/reference/websockets/resourceful-pubsub/publishRemove.md

 ##### Additional Options

-If the `options` dictionary is provided, and it contains a `noReverse` property, then that property is expected to be a representation of the record's values *before* they were updated.
-This may be used to determine whether or not to broadcast additional messages.

 By default, when `publishRemove()` is called, it checks whether any associated records were also affected by the removal, and possibly sends out additional notifications (if a reflexive association was changed).

 For example, let's say a `User` model has a `pets` association (a _plural_, or "collection" association) which connects each User record with none, one, or several distinct Pet records.
 On the other side, let's say each Pet record has an `owner` association (a _singular_ or "model" association), which means it can have exactly zero or one owners.
 If `User.publishRemove(4, 'pets', 9)` is called under these circumstances, then not only will it broadcast the normal "removedFrom" message to user 4, it will also broadcast a "updated" message to pet 9 (indicating that its `owner` has changed).

-To suppress automatic broadcasts for reflexive associations, set the `options.noReverse` flag to `true`.
+To suppress automatic broadcasts for reflexive associations, provide an `options` dictionary and set the `options.noReverse` flag to `true`.
 In general, you should not have to set the `options.noReverse` flag unless you are writing your own implementation of `publishRemove` for a model.

 ##### Behavior